 My collection of short stories, Goodbye and Other Stories, was chosen one of five finalists in the "Short-Story Fiction" category of the Next Generation Indie Book Awards.
-With a winner also chosen, I guess that means I was chosen as the second-to-sixth-best of the many books submitted.

 My story Whatever You Can Pay, which is included in Goodbye and Other Stories, already had been awarded an Honorable Mention in the Mainstream/Literary Short Story category of the 85th Annual Writer’s Digest Writing Competition.
 Among the ten competition categories, there were over 6,000 entries!

 "Easy to read and easier to enjoy - these stories are quick and poignant"

 - Ryn Hamill

 My young-adult novel, Dinosaur Racing, earned a five-star rating from Readers' Favorite and consequently was chosen the Readers Favorite Book of the Month.